Track your trades with AI-powered insights. Start Free →

 When deciding between a spreadsheet and an app, it’s important to consider the costs involved.
 Spreadsheets are generally free but require more of your time and effort upfront for setup.
 On the other hand, while some apps offer basic features at no cost, unlocking advanced analytics often requires a subscription fee.

 For example, TraderTrac offers both free and pro tiers.
-The free tier includes 50 trades per month, five AI analyses per day, and access to basic stats.
+The free tier includes a 3 trade limit, 2 AI credits per month, and access to basic stats.
 For those who need unlimited trades, full analytics, and weekly AI reports, the pro tier at $14.99/month is a worthwhile investment.

 Choosing Between Spreadsheets and Apps